paolonappi/pn-maven-exercise-001/README.md

 7. Create the following structure "src/main/java", "src/main/resources"

-8. Create a "main" Java class able to "Print Hello World" inside src/main/java folder
+8. Create a "main" Java class able to "Print Hello World" inside src/main/java folder, creating in this way a console application

-9. Add some dependency to the POM file and use it in the Hello World class
+9. Add some dependencies with different scopes to the POM file and use it in the Hello World class

-10. Create a Runnable Java JAR using the appropriate Maven JAR plugin
+10. Create a "Runnable Java JAR" using the appropriate "Maven JAR plugin" and Maven commands

+11. Launch the application, verify avaibility of depedencies at runtime

-11. Use Maven profiles to customize builds for different environments activating different properties
+13. Use Maven profiles to customize builds for different environments activating different properties